apollographql/federation/RELEASING.md

     - `git --no-pager tag --points-at HEAD` to see the tags that were created
 1. `git push --follow-tags origin` to push the version bumps & tags created by lerna in the previous step
 1. `APOLLO_DIST_TAG=next npm run release:start-ci-publish`[^publishing]
-1. `open https://app.circleci.com/pipelines/github/apollographql/federation?filter=mine` to approve publishing to NPM
+1. `echo https://app.circleci.com/pipelines/github/apollographql/federation?filter=mine` to approve publishing to NPM
     - There will also be a message posted to #team-atlas in slack that has a link to the approval job
 1. Spot-check a few of the versions in NPM to ensure the packages were published correctly
    - `npm view @apollo/composition@next`